 RSM 699.
-THESIS.
-Maximum eight hours credit.
+Thesis.
+(Maximum 8).
 Optional for Master of Science program on recommendation of the major adviser.

 RSM 700.
-INTRODUCTION TO DOCTORAL RESEARCH.
-Three hours credit.
+Introduction to Doctoral Research.
+(3).
 An introduction to research and advanced study.
-Required of all specialist and destoral candidates (except for those departments which have substitutes for this course).
+Required of all specialist and doctoral candidates (except for those departments which have substitutes for this course).
 A dissertation plan will be developed by each student.